pondersource/prejournal/README.md

 ### Wiki API Call

 You need first have a token for authorize with API Wiki Suite and take the host from Wiki Suite.
 This API call for getting tabulars and export and import timedata.
 Change in ```env``` file your credentials to your own.
 Add below information inside ```env``` file.
 You can take here https://timesheet.dev3.evoludata.com/Timesheets-homepage the first need register username and password, after you take token from Wiki Victor can send.
 By example you can ask me for sending token.
+After register you can check API sending by this link https://timesheet.dev3.evoludata.com/api/.

 ```
 WIKI_TOKEN=GET_WIKI_TOKEN